Dave-Portfolio/Mini-cybertruck/README.md

 On startup, "code2code" was programed to run to allow the user to click a button allowing the master "Testcode" to run.
 This allowed for the playstaion  controller to connect to the Raspberry pi via bluetooth

-A camera with a 2 axis gimble was postioned in the back allowing for movement in 2 axis and picture to be taken from a button on the controller
+A camera with a 2 axis gimble was postioned in the back allowing for movement in 2 axis, and picture to be taken from a button on the controller